-Research from Ascend2 quantifies that the number one objective of online marketing for both B2B and B2C organizations is LEADS.
+Research from Ascend2 quantifies that the number one objective of online marketing for both B2B and B2C organizations is QUALIFIED LEADS.

 With that single-minded focus, it’s reasonable to ask, how do you qualify and rank the actual leads that you spend valuable resources on to capture?